burgerga/INTOXICOM_Workshop_1/paper/paper.md

 this ([https://nanocommons.github.io/datasets/](https://nanocommons.github.io/datasets/)),
 but annotating the data still needs to be done in a manual way.

-The third challenge is a general incompleteness of ontologies  [RS: OR IS IT A BIT WIDER COMPARED TO ONTOLOGIES ONLY, THAT IS "DATA NOT MEETING COMMUNITY STANDARDS?"
-SEE ALSO MY REMARK ABOVE].
+The third challenge is a general incompleteness of ontologies  <!-- [RS: OR IS IT A BIT WIDER COMPARED TO ONTOLOGIES ONLY, THAT IS "DATA NOT MEETING COMMUNITY STANDARDS?"
+SEE ALSO MY REMARK ABOVE] -->.
 Finding ontology terms to be used for annotation of research output is non-trivial while the translation of ontology terms to identifiers are key to data consistency and interoperability.
 As examples of this challenge the ontological annotation of